Who is Peter Parker?

 Family Life

-True to his class and position, Parker made a good match in his family life.
-Parker married Margaret Nugent.
-They had two sons and two daughters.
-One son, Christopher, would rise to Vice-admiral.
+True to his class and position, Parker made a good match in his family life by marrying Margaret Nugent.
+They had two sons and two daughters, with one son, Christopher, rising to Vice-Admiral.

-Admiral Sir Peter Parker, 1st Baronet was viewed as tough and opinionated, and well regarded for his composure and coolness in action.
+Admiral Sir Peter Parker, 1st Baronet, was regarded as tough and opinionated, yet well-respected for his composure and coolness in action.
 After all, how many admirals continued to fight with their pants seared off?
-Although he was considered cantankerous, he met his match with Margaret.
-His wife was of a very strong personality, and during his period of command at Jamaica was almost his equal in the management of the station.
-He died in London, on 21 December 1811 and was buried at St Margaret's, Westminster.
+While he was considered cantankerous, he met his match with Margaret, who had a very strong personality.
+During his command period in Jamaica, she was almost his equal in managing the station.
+He died in London on December 21, 1811, and was buried at St Margaret's.
+Westminster.

 Legacy

-Peter Parker's Forest Gump like career, spanning decades, continents, battles, and interaction with a who's who of the 18th century Royal Navy was not uncommon.
-After all, forging an empire requires such men to put themselves in strange places, often for years at a time.
-Naval officers often sprang from a line of naval officers.
-As we can see, Parker's line was pretty darned accomplished.
+Peter Parker's Forrest Gump-like career, spanning decades, continents, battles, and interactions with a who's who of the 18th-century Royal Navy, was not unusual.
+After all, building an empire requires such men to place themselves in strange situations, often for years at a time.
+Naval officers frequently came from a lineage of naval officers.
+As we can see, Parker's lineage was quite accomplished.
 In addition to being the son and father of an admiral, he was also the grandfather of an admiral.
-Parker's use of patronage rose his son Christopher (who served under him) to captain and then admiral at a very early age.
-Christopher's son Captain Peter, the celebrated 2d Baronet, also served under his grandfather as well as Horatio Nelson.
-The second Peter Parker fought in America as did his father and grandfather.
-This time in the War of 1812, where during combat near Baltimore in 1814, he was shot in the pants like the first Sir Peter.
+Parker's use of patronage elevated his son Christopher (who served under him) to captain and then admiral at a very young age.
+Christopher's son Captain Peter, the celebrated 2nd Baronet, also served under his grandfather as well as Horatio Nelson.
+The second Peter Parker fought in America, as did his father and grandfather, during the War of 1812, where, during combat near Baltimore in 1814, he was shot in the pants like the first Sir Peter.
 Unfortunately, this would be mortal.
-He too was buried at St. Margaret's.
+He, too, was buried at St. Margaret's.

 Captain Peter Parker, 2nd Baronet |